DorsetDigital/silverstripe-enhanced-requirements/README.md

 ## Usage

 The module extends the standard `Requirements` methods, providing additional options.
-Currently, these additional options are available:
+Currently, these additional options are available for both CSS and JS files:

 - inline
 - preload
 - push
 - nonce

+The following option is also available for CSS files:

+- defer

 ### inline